Wisconsin Drunk Driving Penalties

 Second and Third Drunk Driving Offenses

 Second and third offenses are misdemeanors.
 Jail time can range from a five days to up to a year.
 License revocations run from a year to several years.
 And fines can be in the thousands of dollars.
 Plus, you will be subject to the additional charges mentioned above.

 After a waiting period, you are entitled to apply for an Occupational Driver’s License.
 You will be required at your own expense to install an ignition interlock device on your vehicle.

 Fourth, Fifth and Subsequent Drunk Driving Offenses

-As of January 1st, 2017, Fourth and subsequent convictions are felonies that carry significant prison terms and fines of tens of thousands of dollars.
+As of January 1st, 2017, Fourth and subsequent convictions are felonies that carry the potential for significant prison terms and fines of tens of thousands of dollars.

 In addition to these penalties, a DUI conviction or guilty plea may have serious adverse consequences on other important areas of your life including, employment opportunities, ability to obtain professional and other types of licenses, child custody arrangements, eligibility for military enlistment, and even foreign travel.

 You must consider the overall consequences of an Wisconsin DUI / OWI.
 If you are convicted of a DUI, the conviction will stay on your record for life.
 Contact your Wisconsin DUI Lawyer at Vanden Heuvel & Dineen, S.C. to discuss your options moving forward.

 Because the consequences of a Wisconsin DUI conviction can be severe and far-reaching, obtaining help from a qualified Milwaukee DUI lawyer is imperative.
 When dealing with the criminal justice system, you want the best possible advocates in your corner.
 The DUI defense attorneys at Vanden Heuvel & Dineen are well respected for their thorough preparation and skilled representation of DUI defendants.
 Wisconsin drunk driving cases can be defended.
 Contact a DUI defense attorney at Vanden Heuvel & Dineen for help.